Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Leading ultraviolet singularities and UV regularized diagrams

 Reasoning similar to that above can be done to determine how many EFT parameters could be kept in any given data analysis.
 We would like to make the following points about this observation, though.
 As long as there are reasonable priors on all of the EFT parameters, the constraints on the cosmological parameters of interest should not change much if one includes extra EFT parameters (i.e. combinations that are not well constrained by the data), because indeed they do not play a role in the prediction.
 That said, we can give a rough indication here about which parameters can be dropped from the hypothetical dark-matter analysis mentioned above.
-Keeping only the parameters $\{ c_{\delta , 1} , c_{\delta , 3}, c_{\delta^2 , 1} \} $, we can estimate the following errors for the corresponding eigenvectors
+Keeping only the parameters $\{ c_{\delta , 1} , c_{\delta^2 , 1} \} $, we can estimate the following errors for the corresponding eigenvectors

-These errors are quite close to the smallest errors in \eqn{diagfisher}, which means that these three parameters should describe the three leading eigenvectors, and therefore the data, well.
-Keeping additionally $c_{\partial^2\delta , 1}$, we have
+These errors are quite close to the smallest errors in \eqn{diagfisher}, which means that these parameters should describe the leading eigenvectors, and therefore the data, well.
+Keeping additionally $c_{\partial^2\delta , 1}$, for example, we have